-Perhaps because of his earlier experience, Dan understands that some students may not be ready to embrace literature.
+Perhaps because of his earlier experience, Professor Towner understands that some students may not be ready to embrace literature.
 "Sometimes as faculty, we overestimate our impact on students.
 It has a huge amount to do with where they are in their lives," he says.
-"What makes teaching hard and fun at the same time is that you really have to teach not only to students where they are at the moment, but to who they might be in the future."
+"What makes teaching hard and fun at the same time is that you really have to teach not only to students where they are at the moment but to whom they might be in the future."

-To engage students in his American and modern literature courses, Dan tries to show them how literature can "speak to the alive part of us."
+To engage students in his American and modern literature courses, Professor Towner tries to show them how literature can "speak to the alive part of us."

-Besides literature, Dan enjoys kayaking, hiking, biking, snowshoeing and cross-country skiing.
+Besides literature, he enjoys kayaking, hiking, biking, snowshoeing and cross-country skiing.